So,Who are we anyway?

 Director of Operations

-Jill has served Trinity as the Director of Operations/Parish Administrator for almost 25 years.
-She manages the day-to-day operations of the church.
-Jill works to support the parish in all areas including finance, building use and maintenance, youth programs, fundraising, community engagement and ministry team coordination.
+Jill oversees the daily operations of the facility and its programming.
+She works to support the parish in all areas including finance, building use and maintenance, youth programs, fundraising, community engagement and ministry coordination.
+She helps guide the Trinity Center for Community as it works in solidarity with community members to achieve justice through housing, economic, food security, and health initiatives.

-Jill lives in Neptune with her husband Dave, their youngest son, her mom and the 2 cutest puppies in the world, Ellie and Rosie.
-Jill has 4 children and 3 amazing grandchildren.
-She enjoys being outdoors and around the water as much as possible.
+Jill lives in Neptune with her husband Dave.
+They have 4 adult children and 4 amazing grandchildren.
+She enjoys being outdoors hiking, kayaking and being in and around the water as much as possible.

 Photo of Courtney Pearson, Operations Assistant